 The sacred and profane dimensions come close in that final scene, where Balthazar dies.
 As the sheep gather around him, we might think of him as returning to the pastoral setting of the opening – with a religious dimension.
 After all, Jesus was known as a ‘good shepherd’ and a ‘lamb of God’.
 In the latter capacity, he acted as the divine scapegoat for the sins of humanity.
 Could it be that Balthazar dies as a secular scapegoat, his death also caused by human sin?
 Perhaps that is a question that should be left open.
 Certainly, Bresson does not want to tell us.

 Once again, we must remain wary of the temptation to anthropomorphism.
-But in traditional Christian theology (as opposed to some later world-hating sects), we are meant to see the crucifixion and resurrection affecting a redemption of humanity and the material world itself – with all its creatures included.
+But in traditional Christian theology (as opposed to some later world-hating sects), we are meant to see the crucifixion and resurrection effecting a redemption of humanity and the material world itself – with all its creatures included.
 St. Francis of Assisi was consistent with that theology when he protested against the mistreatment of any innocent creature, donkeys included.
 Indeed, he often referred fondly to ‘Brother Donkey’.

 Au Hasard Balthazar‘s Resonating Message